-Ask Asha: Advice from the Dean of Admissions
+Ask Asha: Advice from the Former Dean of Admissions

 Asha Rangappa is the former associate dean of admissions and financial aid for Yale Law School.
 Her blog, "Ask Asha," which began in 2007, has provided invaluable information about the general dynamics of law school admissions, as well as specific advice for potential applicants to Yale Law School.
 We've collected the most popular posts, including videos, answers to frequently asked questions, and stories about what succesful applications do, and what they avoid.